 A child who enters Australia with a parent, and whose name is included in the passport or other document of identity of the parent, is deemed to be included in any visa granted to that parent (s 83(2)).
 A child born in Australia to such parents is taken to have been granted at birth a visa of the same kind as its parents (s 78).

 If a person resident in Australia leaves the country even temporarily, the original visa ceases to be in effect (unless the visa specifically authorises re-entry or “multiple travel”).
 There are approximately a million permanent residents in Australia who are subject to this rule, i.e. if they leave the country they have no automatic right to return.
 Australian residents going abroad must therefore ensure that they possess a resident return visa prior to departure.
-When permanent residence is granted, it currently includes a five-year multiple return visa, but older residents must specifically obtain one at DIBP or, after leaving Australia, at any overseas Australian consulate or embassy (s 79).
+When permanent residence is granted, it currently comes in the form of a five-year multiple return visa, but older residents must specifically obtain one at DIBP or, after leaving Australia, at any overseas Australian consulate or embassy (s 79).

 A resident return visa may be granted to an Australian permanent resident who is residing or has resided in Australia and wishes to return.
 A resident return visa will not be granted to the holder of a temporary visa.
 However, holders of temporary visas often have permission to travel to and from Australia on any number of occasions.
 This was previously endorsed on the visa label in their passports, but as the DIBP has now moved to “electronic” visas, labels are rarely put in passports.
 If you want a visa label in your passport, DIBP charges $80 to do this.
 To determine your visa status, without paying $80, you need to enter a “visa entitlement verification online request” (see www.border.gov.au/vevo).